sassoftware/virk/playbooks/service-management/README.md

   For example: ```sas_viya_playbook/virk/playbooks/service-management/```
 * The Service Management playbooks must be run from the same Ansible controller with SAS Viya deployment playbooks in place.
 * Multi-tenant deployments are not supported.
-* Verify that the sas-viya-all-services scrip is exempted from system reboots.
+* Verify that the sas-viya-all-services script is exempted from system reboots.
 This step prevents the script from executing automatically when the machine is restarted.

 ## Running the Playbooks
 To list the status of all SAS Viya services and URLs, execute:
 ```
 ansible-playbook virk/playbooks/service-management/viya-services-status.yml
 ```
-To exempt sas-viya-all-services from system reboot, execute:
+To exempt sas-viya-all-services from system reboots, execute:
 ```
 ansible-playbook virk/playbooks/service-management/viya-services-disable.yml
 ```